 The failure mechanism consists of three sub-failure mechanisms: uplift, piping and heave.
 All sub-mechanisms have to occur before the levee fails.
 For each sub-failure mechanism, the assessment is carried out per scenario.
 In the end, the combined results of the assessments per sub-failure mechanism per scenario are combined to an overall result.

-Ringtoets should calculate and display the cross-sectional reliability requirement for uplift, heave and piping (one reliability requirement for all three sub-failure mechanisms) using the following formula:
+Ringtoets should calculate and display the cross-sectional reliability requirement for uplift, heave and piping using the following formula (one reliability requirement for all three sub-failure mechanisms combined and hence only 1 set of a and b per segment (“dijktraject”)::

 and (3.2.1)